rishabhc32/install-ansible/README.md

-# Install Ansible via uv (Composite Action)
+# Install Ansible via uv

-This repository provides a reusable composite GitHub Action that installs Ansible using the [uv](https://github.com/astral-sh/uv) package manager.
+A GitHub Action that installs Ansible using the [uv](https://github.com/astral-sh/uv) package manager.
+Provides `ansible` and `ansible-playbook` on PATH in seconds.

 - Supports installing either the full `ansible` bundle or `ansible-core`.
-- Uses `uv tool install <package>` (pipx-like) to install a standalone CLI into `$HOME/.local/bin`.
+- Uses `uv tool install <package>` (pipx-like) to install a standalone CLI.
-- Exposes the `ansible` path and version as outputs.

 ## Usage

-Reference in your workflow:
+Quick start:

 ```yaml
 name: Use install-ansible via uv